The leopard cat (Prionailurus bengalensis) is a small wild cat endemic to continental South, East, and Southeast Asia.

 The leopard cat mating season varies depending on the climate.
 In tropical regions, kittens are born throughout the year, while farther north, in colder regions, kittens are born in spring.

 The estrus period lasts 5 to 9 days.
 Their gestation period lasts 60 to 70 days.
-Litters size varies between 2 – 3 kittens.
-Captive born kittens weigh 2.6 – 4.6 oz (75 – 130 grams) at birth and open their eyes 15 days after birth.
+Litter size varies between 2 – and 3 kittens.
+Captive-born kittens weigh 2.6 – 4.6 oz (75 – 130 grams) and open their eyes 15 days after birth.

 Their permanent canine begins to erupt at the age of 4 weeks.
-Female leopard cat in captivity tends to mature the earliest at the age of one year.
+Female leopard cats in captivity tend to mature at the earliest, at the age of one year.
 They produce their first litter at the age of 13 – 14 months.

 The average lifespan of a captive leopard cat is 13 years, while in the wild, they are known to live for 4 years.